2 Kings (album): Critical reception

 2 Kings received generally positive reviews from music critics.
-Jim Donnett for tooXclusive awarded the album 4 stars out of 5, characterizing it as "the battle axe, crafted and fashioned for the reawakening purpose" and commending Olamide and Phyno for "breaking the fetters and reigning supreme as kings."
-Ayomide Tayo of Pulse Nigeria granted the album 3.5 stars out of 5, describing it as a "project that had more promise and potential than impact", and applauding both rappers for not taking the "let's play it safe" approach.
+Writing for tooXclusive, Jim Donnett awarded the album 4 stars out of 5, characterizing it as "the battle axe, crafted and fashioned for the reawakening purpose".
+Donnett also commended Olamide and Phyno for "breaking the fetters and reigning supreme as kings."
+Ayomide Tayo of Pulse Nigeria granted the album 3.5 stars out of 5, describing it as a "project that had more promise and potential than impact".
+Tayo applauded both rappers for not taking the "let's play it safe" approach.
+An unnamed writer for Jaguda described the album as a "classic masterpiece" and commended its production and length.

-Wilfred Okiche of 360nobs described the album as a collaborative effort that failed to live up to the high expectations set by their earlier single, "Ghost Mode".
+In a less enthusiastic review for 360nobs, Wilfred Okiche described the album as a collaborative effort that failed to live up to the high expectations set by "Ghost Mode".
 Okiche also said the album lacked a cohesive theme, felt disjointed, and rarely delivered standout performances.
-A writer for Jaguda described the album as a "classic masterpiece" and commended its production and length.